vtdsferreira/InstrumentControl.jl/docs/implementation.md

 generate_handlers{T<:Instrument}(insType::Type{T}, responseDict::Dict)
 ```

 Each instrument can have a `responseDict`.
-For each property of the instrument,
+For each setting of the instrument,
 for instance the `ClockSource`, we need to know the correspondence between a
 logical state `ExternalClock` and how the instrument encodes that logical state
 (e.g. "EXT").
-The responseDictionary is a dictionary of dictionaries.
-The first
+The `responseDict` is actually a dictionary of dictionaries.
+The first level keys
-level keys are like `ClockSource` and the second level keys are like "EXT".
+are like `ClockSource` and the second level keys are like "EXT", with the value
+being `:ExternalClock`.
+Undoubtedly
+this nested dictionary is "nasty" (in the technical parlance) but the dictionary
+is only used for code
+creation and is not used at run-time (if the code works as intended).

 This function makes a lot of other functions.
 Given some response from an instrument,
-we require a function to map that response back on to the appropriate logical state.
+we require a function to map that response back on to the appropiate logical state.

-Example: `ClockSource(ins::AWG5014C,res::AbstractString)` returns an
+`ClockSource(ins::AWG5014C, res::AbstractString)`
-`InternalClock(ins,"INT")` or `ExternalClock(ins,"EXT")` object as appropriate,
+returns an `InternalClock` or `ExternalClock` type as appropriate,
 based on the logical meaning of the response.

 We also want a function to generate logical states without having to know the way
 they are encoded by the instrument.

-`InternalClock(ins::AWG5014C)` returns an `InternalClock(ins,"INT")` object,
+`code(ins::AWG5014C, ::Type{InternalClock})` returns "INT",
 with "INT" encoding how to pass this logical state to the instrument `ins`.

 ## Alazar instruments